 In The Name Of

 Catalogue essay to accompany the exhibition by Sigune Hamann for the return of the Lindisfarne Gospels to Durham.
 Exhibition at the Durham DLI museum and art gallery, Durham June 2013.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 See also the page of installation photos.Sigune Hamannartist